-- A. Spring-Start final exams will be given during the last class session of each course, when used. - B. First-Year Exams - 1.
-Fall Semester: Torts and Contracts will be tested (grades for the course in Legal Analysis & Writing will be based on assignments and/or testing previously completed).

-2. Spring Semester: Torts, Contracts, and Criminal Law will be tested.
+- A. Spring-Start final exams will take place as indicated in the Exam Schedule. - B. First-Year Exams - 1.
+Fall Semester: Torts and Contracts will be tested (final exam for Legal Analysis & Writing will take place on the last class meeting of the semester). - 2.
+Spring Semester: Torts, Contracts, and Criminal Law will be tested.